 Second, our findings suggest that wild dog populations’ resilience in the face of climate change might be affected by the abundance of small, abundant prey.
 Our study site is unusual both in the density of dikdik it supports (Augustine 2010; Ford et al. 2015) and the degree to which wild dogs rely on dikdik as primary prey (Woodroffe et al. 2007).
 Across much of the geographic range of wild dogs, dikdik are altogether absent (Kingdon & Hoffman 2013), and impala comprise the bulk of wild dog diets (Creel, Mills & McNutt 2004; Mbizah, Marino & Groom 2012).
 Without abundant small prey to hunt on hot days, we would expect wild dogs to more frequently make no kill at all, with potentially greater impacts on energy intake than may occur at our study site.
 Low reproductive success and high mortality at high ambient temperatures have been reported for wild dogs from two sites where impala are wild dogs’ principal prey (Woodroffe, Groom & McNutt 2017; Rabaiotti et al. In Review), although site-specific conditions complicate any comparison of the magnitude of temperature effects at the different sites.

 Our results help to explain the negative impacts of high ambient temperatures on the survival and reproductive success of the African wild dog, an endangered species (Woodroffe & Sillero-Zubiri 2013).
 Our findings suggest that prey diversity may help to buffer wild dog populations against the effects of climate change, because abundant prey are readily located even when hunting time is constrained.
-This observation suggests that measures which maintain prey densities and diversity (such as limiting offtake by people) may help to conserve wild dogs in a warming climate.
+Measures which maintain prey densities and diversity (such as limiting offtake by people) may help to conserve wild dogs in a warming climate.
 However, interventions which artificially raise prey densities (such as installation of waterholes) may risk increasing the densities of wild dogs’ predators (Creel & Creel 1996; Mills & Gorman 1997), and might have harmful consequences for wild dog conservation.

 More generally, we have shown that ambient temperature can influence patterns of predation, even when both predator and prey are tropical endotherms.
 This finding contrasts with the assumptions of several global ecosystem models (e.g., Dell, Pawar & Savage 2014), and suggests that such models may not accurately represent the responses of ecological communities in which endotherms play important roles.
 However, our findings also highlight the difficulty of accurately predicting exactly how temperature would be expected to influence predation involving endotherms: all four of the scenarios that we investigated were plausible, but they generated conflicting hypotheses about how predation on impala and dikdik might vary in response to weather conditions, and only empirical testing indicated the true direction of the impact.
 Further investigations of how temperature-induced changes in the behaviour of predator and prey species together influence trophic interactions would help to build a more general picture of the relationship between ambient temperature and endotherm predation within ecological communities.